Ultray-Studios/RBXConnectionManager/README.md

 This is our first open-source release.
 Please add a ⭐ if you like the idea of this project or if you like to use it.

+Consider joining our community aswell! https://discord.gg/8ed3W53kHv/ to see progress on our very advanced projects!

 ## Overview
 RBXConnectionManager is a lightweight and efficient module for managing `RBXScriptConnection` objects in Roblox.
 It allows for easy connection handling, automatic cleanup, and optional event monitoring.